Staff in the Spotlight—Chief Hull Maintenance Technician Librado Najera

 |0

-This work, Staff in the Spotlight—Chief Hull Maintenance Technician Librado Najera, by CPO William Gaskill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Staff in the Spotlight—Chief Hull Maintenance Technician Librado Najera, by Marc Lindsay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.